akkefa/ml-notes/docs/linear_algebra.rst

 Eigendecomposition
 ------------------
-The eigendecomposition is one form of matrix decomposition.
+The eigendecomposition is one form of matrix decomposition (only square matrices).
 Decomposing a matrix means that we want to find a product of matrices that is equal to the initial matrix.
 In the case of the eigendecomposition, we decompose the initial matrix into the product of its eigenvectors and eigenvalues.

 Eigenvectors and eigenvalues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^